Motorized bicycle: Australia

 And "As from the 15 December 2016 internal combustion engines that are fitted to bicycles are not permitted to be used on South Australian roads or road-related areas".

 In Victoria ICE bicycles over 200 watts are classed as motorcycles and must be registered as such.

-The legislation in all states favours electric power assisted bicycles over ICE powered bicycles.
+The legislation in all states favors electric power assisted bicycles over ICE powered bicycles.

 Canada

 In Canada, each province has its own authority over motor vehicle and transportation laws, including classification of vehicles used on public roads.
 Motorized bicycles using an internal combustion engine under 100 cc are generally legally indistinguishable from a bicycle on public roads.

 An example of Nova Scotia's Motor Vehicle act, as it applies to Motorized Bicycles: